-The state QE Leadership team analyzes and reports information to senior Division management and regional directors from service monitoring, service reviews, LOC, incident/injury, and abuse/neglect quarterly in accordance with Directive 4.080.
+The state QE Leadership team analyzes and reports information to senior Division management and regional directors from service monitoring, service reviews, LOC, incident/injury, and abuse/neglect quarterly.
 These reports include summarizing performance in the identified areas, describing any patterns/trends, and discussing actions needed.
 These reports aggregate data state-wide and also aggregate by region.
 If trends are noted to occur within specific regions or with certain contracted providers, the Division of DD Statewide QE Team notifies Regional Office QE staff of the concerns to be addressed locally.